Private Health Insurance FAQs

 If any member of your family dies, family thresholds will continue to apply for that financial year.
 If a dependant child dies, any increase in the thresholds due to that child will also apply for the rest of that financial year.

-Parents with dependant child only cover are still income tested and may be entitled to the rebate.
-The rebate applies to the parent whose Medicare details are registered on the policy.
+Parents with dependant child only cover may still be income tested and may be entitled to the Rebate.

 What happens if my or my family’s income changes from one tier to another during the financial year?

 There's no penalty for changing tiers during the financial year.
-If you've claimed too much private health insurance rebate, as a premium reduction or through Medicare, the ATO may seek to recover the amount.
-This liability will be listed on your assessment notice.
+If you've claimed too much private health insurance Rebate, as a premium reduction or through Medicare, the ATO may seek to recover the amount.
+This liability will be listed on your notice of assessment.

-If you haven't received your full rebate entitlement, the ATO will calculate your rebate and refund this to you as a tax offset when you lodge your tax return.
-The tax offset will be listed on your assessment notice.
+If you haven't received your full Rebate entitlement, the ATO will calculate your Rebate and refund this to you as a tax offset when you lodge your tax return.
+The tax offset will be listed on your notice of assessment.

-No, the LHC loading component of your premium isn't eligible for the rebate even if you're eligible for a rebate overall.
-To learn more about the Australian Government Rebate, visit the ATO.
+No, the LHC loading component of your premium isn't eligible for the Rebate even if you're eligible for a Rebate overall.

 What's Lifetime Health Cover?